mary-perret-1986/kerry-perret.github.io/content/posts/2-2021-02-15-post-mortem-how-to-handle-big-files-with-rabbitmq-and-postgresql.md

 ---
-title: "Post-mortem: How To Handle Big Files With RabbitMQ and PostgreSQL?"
+title: "Post-mortem✨💀: How To Handle Big Files With RabbitMQ🐇 and PostgreSQL🐘?"
 date: "2021-02-15"
-description: "I love it when a plan comes together, but there are times it just doesn't."
+description: "I love it when a plan comes together, but there are times it just doesn't🪖."
 tags: ["coding", "work", "interview"]
 aliases: ["challenge-accepted"]
 cover:
-  image: "./images/gallery/2014-PRC-Shanghai/03.jpg"
+  image: "./images/gallery/2-2021-02-15-post-mortem-how-to-handle-big-files-with-rabbitmq-and-postgresql.jpg"
-  caption: "人山⛰️人海🌊"
+  caption: "I can clearly see the elephant🇹🇭🐘, but where is Nivens McTwisp🐰? "
   series: []
-draft: true
+draft: false
 hideMeta: false
 searchHidden: false
 ShowToc: true
 TocOpen: false
 ---

-# TL;DR
+# TL;DR ⏱️

 Long story short: 90%-out-of-the-blue chance that you just don't.

 If you want more details about our story, then feel free to keep reading 👓⬇️.

-# Context
+# Context 🖼️

 A not-so-long-while🦖 ago🦕 we had some alerts📟🔔 in our dedicated Slack Channel💬, triggered every now and then when a particular HangFire job was running: